LaurasData/Kickstarter-analysis/README.md

 - Grouped "Row Labels" by months in the Pivot table
 - Created Year() from Conversion date

-### Analysis of Outcomes Based on Goals
+## Analysis of Outcomes Based on Goals
-#### While there are 1047 Kickstarter plays, none were canceled.
+    - While there are 694 successful Kickstarter Plays, over 300 failed but none were canceled.
-    A. While there are 694 successfull Kickstarter plays, over 85% grossed less then $5000.
+    - Over 85% grossed of the successful Kickstarter Plays grossed less then $5000.
-    B. Outcomes_vs_Goals

 ### Challenges and Difficulties Encountered
 - Created the converation dates and years in the pivot tables was resolved by referring to microsoft support for Countifs(), Years() and converstions.
 - Microsoft docs and overstock provided formulas